Meet Our Team

 Development Manager

-Jazmine grew up in Mansfield, Texas and joined the Air Force to pursue a life changing career in tactical aircraft maintenance.
-During her service, Jazmine traveled the world serving her country always with the end goal of attending university to pursue her true passions.
-Now, a graduate of Texas Christian University with a Bachelor's Degree in Political Science, Jazmine seamlessly blends her academic foundation with the leadership skills and dedication honed during her five years as an F-22 Crew Chief.
+Jazmine grew up in Mansfield, Texas and joined the United States Air Force to pursue a life-changing career in tactical aircraft maintenance.
+During her service, she traveled the world as an F-22 Crew Chief, developing strong leadership skills, discipline, and a deep commitment to service—always with the long-term goal of attending university to pursue her true passions.

-Outside of her work, Jazmine enjoys spending quality time her two dogs, Mochi & Gumball, delving into a good book, and expressing her creativity through sewing.
-You are almost always guaranteed to find Jazmine seeing this week's new movie release or running the Trinity Trail with her fiancé
+Outside of work, Jazmine enjoys spending time with her two dogs, Mochi and Gumball, reading a good book, and expressing her creativity through sewing.
+You can often find her catching the latest movie release or trying new restaurants with her fiancé.

 Lora Snyder